thegrumpys/odop/client/docs/procedures/developmentEnvironment.md

 In Eclipse Project Explorer panel, select vertical 3 dot icon, select Filters and Customization...
 uncheck the .* resource entry, click OK to show .env.dist file
-Copy .env.dist contents into .env file
+Copy .env.dist contents into .env file and replace @@@ lines with password info
+or
-Replace @@@ lines with password info (or copy from previous instance).
+copy from previous instance.

 #### For client:
+In Eclipse, in client directory,
-Copy .env.dist contents into .env file
+Copy .env.dist contents into .env file and replace @@@ lines with password info.
+or
-Replace @@@ lines with password info (or copy from previous instance).
+copy entire .env file from a previous instance.

 _____

-### Development startup in server window
+### Development startup in server command window

+cd git\odop
 npm run harp-compile
 npm run server
 Acknowledge Windows Firewall pop-up  (one-time only)

 _____

-### Development startup in client window
+### Development startup in client command window

+cd git\odop\client
 npm start